nanos-world/docs/scripting/static-classes/Render.rst

 Render
 ******

-.. tip:: This is a namespace named ``Render``.
-It is not possible to initialize or create Instances.
-It's just a name with Functions and Events which are accessed with ``.`` instead of ``:``.
-This is going to be changed soon ;).
+.. tip:: This is a Static Class named ``Render``.
+You can access it's methods directly with ``:``.
+It is not possible to initialize or create new instances.

-.. note:: This is a Client only Namespace.
+.. note:: This is a Client only Class.

-.. attention:: This page is under construction.

-.. attention:: The usage of this feature is very unstable and will probably cause crashes and memory leaks.
-This will soon receive a update adding more functions and optimizing this ones.

 .. tip:: The following functions have an GroupID parameter, which you can group related Canvas Items with an ID to facilitate the cleanup of them, or can give them Unique IDs.
 These return an ItemID value, which can be used for updating specific Canvas Items afterwards.